wstalcup/wstalcup.github.io/Chapter-11-Roadside-Meetings.md

 Marrow bit off a muttered curse when Sycamore started to speak, and Walleye gave him an incredulous look.
 Granite, for his measure, was too distracted by his soup to give more than a mildly interested glance.

-“I – I see,” Walleye said.
+“I – I see,” Perch said.
 She turned back to Mrs. Maple, “Does your clan have many Westfolk in it?”
 There was skepticism on her face, suspicion.

 Mrs. Maple laughed lightly at her tone, “Sycamore is no more Westfolk than you or I. I’ve known him since he was just a babe, and he was present when this one was born.”
 She patted at Mist’s head as the girl played with a discarded spoon, shaking it around in one hand.